anoma/nspec/docs/arch/integrations/adapters/evm.md

 Taking a protocol adapter contract-centric viewpoint, we distinguish between two types of EVM state:

 1. Internal [[Resource Machine|resource machine (RM)]] state being maintained inside the protocol adapter contract that is constituted by commitments, nullifiers, and blobs (see [Storage](#storage)).
-2. External state existing in smart contracts being independent of the protocol adapter and its internal RM state.
+2. External state existing in smart contracts which are independent of the protocol adapter and its internal RM state.

 To **interoperate with state in external contracts**, the protocol adapter contract can, during transaction execution, **make read and write calls** to them and **create and consume corresponding resources** in its internal state reflecting the external state reads and writes.